 - In a nutshell, you're fired.
 Please pack up your desk and leave now.

-I'm not sure that even a coconut would even be big enough to hold that marketing plan!
+Did you like the comic?
+I'm not sure that a coconut shell would even be big enough to hold that marketing plan!

 Your turn to practice